This document is targeted to the Node 16.10 scripted API runtime and newer. Details for the

 Use synthetic monitoring's API tests to monitor your API endpoint to ensure it is functioning correctly.
-New Relic uses the http-request module internally to make HTTP calls to your endpoint and validate the results.
+New Relic uses the got module internally to make HTTP calls to your endpoint and validate the results.

 Here we present some example functions showing how to use the

 $http object to submit your request.
 For detailed documentation on the options available for this object, see the got module readme.
 The

 got module documentation includes a migration guide highlighting changes to expect from the

 request module used in previous scripted API runtimes.